driedpampas/realme-8-megaguide/readme.md

    <p align="center"><img src="https://i.imgur.com/qezn6Af.png"></p>

    **After this, turn on your phone.
 First boot will take up to 5-20 minutes.
 Don't panic.**

+   ### ❗️ When you boot your device, you will get an error `dm-verity corruption / This device is corrupt and cannot be trusted` THIS IS COMPLETELY NORMAL, PRESS POWER BUTTON TO CONTINUE (this will show up at every boot)<br>
-   If bootloader is unlocked, **When you boot your device, you will need to press power button once to skip dm-verity**, there also will be a 5-second orange-state indicator [**¹**](#-more-info-on-the-orange-state-indicator-and-other-indicators)
+   ### If bootloader is unlocked, there also will be a 5-second orange-state indicator [**¹**](#-more-info-on-the-orange-state-indicator-and-other-indicators)

 5. Your bootloader is now unlocked.